nour-developer1/Mental-Health-Chatbot/README.md

 # Mental Health Chatbot using Python

-This project is part of my first assignment as a **Machine Learning Intern at Sync Interns**.
+This project is part of my first assignment as a **Machine Learning Engineer**.
 The chatbot is designed to provide conversational support and resources for individuals experiencing mental health challenges.
 It leverages **Natural Language Processing (NLP)** techniques to understand user inputs and generate empathetic, non-judgmental responses, fostering a safe space for users to share their thoughts and emotions.

 ## Dataset